- Sentinel 100

 |Active (rescue) interface||the one meant for ' WAN' connection ( usually Eth1)|

 Do not release the Reset/Default button before the LEDs stop blinking and are steadily ON.
-This can take up to 30 seconds.
+This can last from 12 to 16 seconds.
+If you leave the inserted pin longer, no action will be taken which is useful if you accidentally pushed the button and do not need any action to be applied.

 It is not recommended to access the unit on a regular basis through the Rescue Network Interface.